Richard Slater Jennings: Jazz album covers

 In October 1959, it was reported in Jet magazine that Thelonious Monk had commissioned Jennings to work on his next album cover after a visit to Jennings’ studio in Detroit where he saw a portrait of himself.
 The album, Thelonious Monk with John Coltrane (recorded in 1957 but released in fall 1961) featured Jennings’ painting of Monk in profile, signed “Prophet.”

 By the time the Monk album was released, two Eric Dolphy albums with very different artwork by Jennings had already been issued.
 The artwork on the first album, Outward Bound (1960) featured an image of Dolphy, his head seemingly disembodied, next to an “Outward Bound” sign pointing to an open free-standing doorway and to several planets in the sky beyond.
 There is an alto saxophone hanging from a post and a clarinet and bass clarinet on the ground.

 The artwork on the second Dolphy album, Out There (1961) shows, in the foreground, a metronome perched on the surface of a planet.
 There is a square opening in the surface next to the metronome with a piece of sheet music sticking out of it.
 A spacecraft consisting mostly of a bass, with a cymbal, a violin, and the bell of a saxophone also forming parts of the craft, is in the reddish-orange sky above with a sax player on board.
 More pages of sheet music float in the distance.

-Writer Carissa Kowalski Dougherty, in a 2007 article on race and jazz record cover design, said that Jennings’ artwork on the two Dolphy albums referenced the art of Salvador Dali.
+Writer Carissa Kowalski Dougherty, in a 2007 article on race and jazz record cover design, said that Jennings’ artwork on the two Dolphy albums referenced the art of Salvador Dalí.
 (Dali, according to Jennings’ daughter, was one of the artists he admired.)“The dreamlike qualities, visual distortions, and strange juxtapositions of Jennings’ landscapes reflect Dolphy’s particular brand of free jazz.
-Surrealism may also have appealed to Jennings for other reasons; Richard Powell notes that several African-American artists, including Getrude Abercrombie and Hughie Lee-Smith, were drawn into a quasi-surrealist style because it allowed them to express their alienation for society.”Jennings produced another more straight-ahead portrait of drummer and bandleader Max Roach used for the cover of Roach’s 1962 album “It’s Time."
+Surrealism may also have appealed to Jennings for other reasons; Richard Powell notes that several African-American artists, including Getrude Abercrombie and Hughie Lee-Smith, were drawn into a quasi-surrealist style because it allowed them to express their alienation for society.”Jennings produced another more straight-ahead portrait of drummer and bandleader Max Roach used for the cover of Roach's 1962 album “It’s Time."